 Best practices are implemented for enhanced agency coordination for several community initiatives.
 Collaboration begins with a focus on assembling the right people or agencies at the table, clearly defining roles and responsibilities, sharing a common mission and developing good communication.
 This basic collective impact model has been effective for current collaborations.

-The Homeless Alliance developed a common agenda and embraced several best practices including using a common assessment tool for permanent supportive housing, prioritizing those units for the most vulnerable, implementing a community wait list and using a shared information management system with the Balance of State.
+The Chittenden County Homeless Alliance continues to develop a common agenda and embrace several best practices including using a common assessment tool for permanent supportive housing, prioritizing those units for the most vulnerable, implementing a community wait list and using a shared information management system with the Balance of State.